 British Council International School Award 2021-2024

-We followed up our first award up by being nominated as finalists in the national TES teaching awards 2019!
+We followed up our first award by being nominated as finalists in the national TES teaching awards 2019!

 The following quote is lifted from the feedback from the British Council:

 " This is a very good Impact Evaluation application from St Peter's CofE Primary School, which has embedded learning across the curriculum.
 I like that you celebrate your established partnership with UCC Future Leaders’ School by including Ghana as a Geography topic and in DT, the latter in the form of the cooking of Ghanaian dishes.
 You have submitted more than the required seven international activities that must include three collaborative ones with a partner school abroad, and one that must show pupils learning a foreign language and about the culture of the country.
 All pupils are involved in the activities, which cover a variety of subject areas and are spread across the academic year 2017-18.
 You have added two more activities to your application, ‘Etwinning - trees in our school environment’, another stimulating Etwinning project, and ‘Transatlantic Educators' Dialogue - collaborative CPD for staff’, an acceptable international school-to-school development project that will have impacted on improved teaching practices and outcomes for pupils.
 I agree with the positive comments of the assessor of your Action Plan, and am pleased to see that you followed the suggestion to name the towns where your French partner schools are situated, and to use Skype on your French Day!
-As well as having a ‘British Council International School Award’ page on your website, I am impressed to see that you also have a ‘Global Connections’ page, and there are details of your international activities in newsletters, and pictures of them in your ‘Gallery’.
+As well as having a ‘British Council International School Award’ page on your website, I am impressed to see that there are details of your international activities in newsletters, and pictures of them in your ‘Gallery’.
 Your ‘References…’ and ‘impact’ sections are robust, and St Peter’s has sound plans for future international work.
 I am happy to say that you have met the criteria for the Accreditation Level of the International Award.
 Congratulations!
 I wish you luck in the continuation of your international journey. "